 You’re going to have embarrassing moments, but you have to bounce back.
 If I was able to recover from my experience, you can too.
 I highly recommend you bounce back when you have those tough times.

 Another advice to anyone asking “How can I become a motivational speaker?” is learn to sell.
 It will take you to a whole new level of audience confrontation.
 It’s one thing to give a motivational talk and another thing to actually make an offer on stage.

 I tell you, it’s an admirable thing to be able to make an offer and to allow somebody to either reject or accept it.
 More so when you don’t easily get discouraged when someone rejects your offer.
 To be honest, when I first gave a talk where I sold to 52 people in the room, all 52 rejected my offer.
 It felt like I got shot by 52 bullets.

-I took the rejection personally and the truth was, I just wasn’t dialed-in on selling yet because I hadn’t done it before.
+I took the rejection personally, but the truth was, I just wasn’t dialed-in on selling yet because I hadn’t done it before.
 A lot of times people say that they can’t speak or sell in front of a room.
-Well, the truth is, you can’t do it because you haven’t done it before.
+Well, you can’t do it because you haven’t done it before.

-Learning how to become a motivational speaker starts with the readiness to get up and speak to an audience.
+What’s the best way to answer “How can I become a motivational speaker?”
+It starts with the readiness to get up and speak to an audience.
 Once you have this nailed down, you can improve yourself by practicing and bouncing back from mistakes.
-A career in public speaking can certainly help you earn.
-But when you also know how to sell and make an offer on stage, you have more potential to increase your income.
+A career in public speaking can certainly help you earn, but when you also know how to sell and make an offer on stage, you have more potential to increase your income.

 What kind of the first-time experience did you have with public speaking or selling?
 Share them with me in the comments section below!